0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/main-state-machine/index.md

 ## The ROM

-The ROM is a program written in zero-knowledge Assembly (zkASM) and contains all the instructions the Main SM must execute.
+The ROM is a program written in zero-knowledge Assembly (zkASM) and contains all the instructions the main SM must execute.
 It is to the Polygon zkEVM what the EVM Interpreter is to Ethereum.
 Since the ROM is in fact analogous to computer memory, it is named with a well-known acronym that stands for **Read-Only Memory**.

-The Main SM can be viewed as a processor capable of interpreting a set of instructions, and the ROM as the memory containing the firmware.
+The main SM can be viewed as a processor capable of interpreting a set of instructions, and the ROM as the memory containing the firmware.
 The term firmware here refers to a piece of low-level software that is infrequently subjected to changes.

 It is a piece of software, composed of a set of instructions, which implements a special EVM interpreter for Polygon zkEVM's L2 architecture.

 All EVM opcodes are interpreted in the ROM, as well as interpretation of batches and the execution logic of transactions.
-The ROM is therefore the interpreter of all opcodes to the Polygon zkEVM, allowing the Main SM to execute Polygon zkEVM's L2 state transitions with Computational Integrity (CI).
+The ROM is therefore the interpreter of all opcodes to the Polygon zkEVM, allowing the main SM to execute Polygon zkEVM's L2 state transitions with Computational Integrity (CI).

 !!!info
     In order to avoid any misunderstandings in the future, it is helpful to distinguish between the set of ROM instructions and EVM opcodes:

-    **ROM Instructions** &rarr; Set of instructions created and developed by Polygon to target a ”special” zero-knowledge virtual machine (Main SM) that can execute computations with probable Computational Integrity (CI).
+    **ROM Instructions** &rarr; Set of instructions created and developed by Polygon to target a ”special” zero-knowledge virtual machine (main SM) that can execute computations with probable Computational Integrity (CI).

     **EVM opcodes** &rarr; Set of instructions designed to target the EVM, used to define smart contract’s computations.

 Although zkASM instructions and EVM opcodes are different types of instructions, the Polygon zkEVM's ROM contains a piece of code written in zkASM instructions to implement each EVM opcode.

-## Public Parameters
+## Public parameters

 Polygon zkEVM's proofs of Computational Integrity (CI) are zero-knowledge proofs.
 That is, the proofs do not reveal any information about the executed computations to effect the state transition.